 Integrated justice information systems increase the amount of information about individuals that is made available to justice practitioners.
 This is true despite the fact that the information is already available to justice officials in a non-compiled form.
 Combining this information creates the risk that individuals will become more cautious in the exercise of their protected rights of expression, protest, association, and political participation.
-To diminish these risks, integrated justice information systems should be as transparent as possible and subject to clearly defined limits and effective oversight.
+Moving too fast to compile vast quantities of justice information may unintentionally reduce citizens' involvement in the justice system: they may be reluctant to report crimes, press charges, or identify themselves as witnesses.
+To diminish these risks, and to promote citizen participation in the criminal justice process, integrated justice information systems should be as transparent as possible and subject to clearly defined limits and effective oversight.

-&lt;sup>236 See Global Justice Information Sharing Initiative, U.S. DEP'T OF JUST., Privacy Policy Development Guide (2005).
+&lt;sup>243 See Global Justice Information Sharing Initiative, U.S. DEP'T OF JUST., Privacy Policy Development Guide (2005).